cpetrella-sketch/CS513/assignments/assignment5/README.md

 **Put your and your teammate's names in comments at the top of both submitted files.**

+Your code must be your own work (cannot be plagiarized) and must be well documented with ample comments.

 We will test your proxies by running the `test_proxy.py` and `test_proxy_conc.py` scripts and by performing a few additional tests with different websites and numbers of concurrent clients.